molgenis/molgenis-emx2/README.md

 ### Feature list (mostly in POC or 'walking skeleton' state)
 *  simplified EMX '2.0' format
-    - only one 'molgenis.csv' metadata file (instead of now multiple for package, entity, attribute)
-    - reducing the width of spreadsheet to only 5 columns: schema, table, column, properties, description
-    - the 'properties' column is where all the constraints happen
-        - using simple tags as 'int'
-        - or parameterised properties as 'ref(otherTable,aColumn)'
-    - properties can be defined for schema, table, or column
-    - format is designed to be extensible with properties not known in backend
-    - rudimentary convertor from EMX1 to EMX2
 *  support for multiple schemas
     - schemas probably should be called 'groups'
     - each project/group can get their own schema